gvozdvmozgu/sqruff-zed/README.md

 # A sqruff extension for Zed

-This extension provides language support for [sqruff].
+This extension provides language support for sqruff.

 ## Installation